01011010101/OW2-Superbots/README.md

   - Nightshade: Every pulse from the tree paralyzes and damages bots.
 - Euphorbia: Teleport to any ally in your LOS and daze any nearby bots.
   ##### 💬 Tip:
-  Nightshade's paralyze is very helpful to line up heroes like MEI and ILLARI for extra damage with headshots.
+  Nightshade's paralyze is helpful to MEI and ILLARI to get extra damage from headshots.
 ---
 #### LÚCIO
 - Tinnitus: [SECONDARY FIRE] deals a ton of damage while knocking back and heals 150 HP in a 10m radius.
 This damage is increased by your current movement speed.